wolz-CODElife/connect-the-dots/.github/steps/2-find-commit-in-history.md

 5. Click the commit message, `add sidebar to documentation` to see the commit details
 6. Copy the first seven characters of the SHA (the first 7 characters of the 40 character hexadecimal string listed after `commit`)
 7. Comment on issue #2 by adding the SHA from step 6 as a comment text and click on "Comment" button
-8. Wait about 20 seconds then refresh this page (the one you're following instructions from).
-[GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.
+8. As you comment on the issue, Mona will prepare the next step in this exercise!